-We will post any updates here on our website.
-In the meantime, while we wait to be able to gather together again, let’s determine to walk by faith, not by fear.
+While we wait, let’s determine to walk by faith, not by fear.
 The King of kings is working all things for the good of those who love Him and are called according to His purpose (Romans 8:28).
 Let’s keep our eyes fixed on Him and seek to love one another and bring Him glory in this season!

 On behalf of the board,

 Download our COVID-19 Prayer Guide:

 We invite you to watch or listen to our three-part sermon series, “Promises in the Pandemic.”